 A7.C4.14.3.1.
 When refunds occur during interim closure, certain variances will result on the case.
 Specifically, interim refunds will cause progress payments to exceed liquidating deliveries by the amount of the interim refund.
 In addition, interim refunds will result in a disbursement variance between DIFS and the IA by the amount of the refund.
 These conditions should be taken into consideration when certifying an interim closed case for final closure.
 However, these specific conditions should not prevent the final closure certification of the case.

 A7.C4.14.4.
-In order to verify contract/other funding document status the reviewer must review ULO supporting documentation provided with interim closure certificate (Refer to Figure A7.C4.F4.), review the entitlement system (e.g., Mechanization of Contract Administration Services (MOCAS)), contact the case manager (CM)/CAO, Administrative Contracting Officer (ACO) or Procuring Contracting Officer (PCO) to obtain date for finalization of contract/other funding document (Refer to Table A7.C4.T3. for an inventory of possible sources), and ensure obligations are posted in accordance with the contract/other funding document.
+In order to verify contract/other funding document status the reviewer must review ULO supporting documentation provided with interim closure certificate (Refer to Figure A7.C4.F4.), review the entitlement system (e.g., Mechanization of Contract Administration Services (MOCAS)), contact the case manager (CM)/ Case Administering Office (CAO), Administrative Contracting Officer (ACO) or Procuring Contracting Officer (PCO) to obtain date for finalization of contract/other funding document (Refer to Table A7.C4.T3. for an inventory of possible sources), and ensure obligations are posted in accordance with the contract/other funding document.
 If obligations were not posted and the additional obligations exceed $100K, the case may need to be reopened.
 In addition the reviewer must obtain the amount of final expenditure for each Accounting Classification Reference Number (ACRN) on the contract/other funding document.
 Obtain the date when final expenditures are expected or were incurred.

 A7.C4.14.5.
 DIFS Performance reporting during interim closure will not accept 'NA' (delivery) as well as Logistics Support Charge (LSC) and liquidating Contract Administration Services (CAS) (NA) performance transactions.
 However, 'ND' transactions reflecting work-in-progress and progress payment CAS, as well as, obligations ('R' series), and disbursements ('S' series) will continue to process.
 Prior to final closure all performance rejects must be cleared.
 CCSA adjustments (including credits/SDRs) will occur via the 'ND' performance and 'S' series transactions.